nji3/Deep_Learning_Study_Tutorial/Methodology/README.md

         <img src="https://github.com/nji3/Deep_Learning_Study_Tutorial/blob/master/Methodology/readme_images/conv_one_layer_neuron_model.jpeg" width="200px"</img>
 </div>

-Figure 2.2 are two pictures from the Stanford CS231 note[2].
+Figure 2.2 are two pictures from the Stanford CS231 note.
 The left one shows an example of neurons in one Convolutional layer for a CIFAR-10 image.
 We could see that according to the kernel, we could store the pattern into a filter with different dimension.
 Here, the next layer filter contains five neurons.
 The right figure shows that the neuron is still as same as what we have in a normal forward neural network with a dot product of the weights and the input.
 However, the difference is that this time the input restricted to be local spatially because of the connectivity caused by the kernel.

 When coding for the convolution networks, there are two more important parameters.
 We need to specify the ?stride? and the size of the zero-padding.
 The stride determines the number of pixels that the filter slides.
 If stride is 1, then the filter will slide one pixel at a time.
 The zero-padding is used to pad the input volume with zeros around the border so that it would be easier to control the size of the output volumes.
 According to the CS231 note, we could use a function to calculate the size of the output volume: